MaibornWolff/SecObserve/docs/usage/product_groups.md

 * **Rules** defined for a product group are applied to all products in the group in addition to the rules defined for the product.
 * **Members** defined for a product group have access to the products in the group in addition to the members defined for the product.
 * The **API token** of a product group can be used to access the API for all products in the group.
-* **Housekeeping for branches:**
+* **Housekeeping for branches / versions:**
-    * *Standard:* The branches of all products in the group are deleted according to the settings of the product.
+    * *Standard:* The branches / versions of all products in the group are deleted according to the settings of the product.
-    * *Disabled:* Housekeeping for branches is disabled for all products in the group.
+    * *Disabled:* Housekeeping for branches / versions is disabled for all products in the group.
-    * *Product group specific:* The branches of all products in the group are deleted according to the settings of the product group.
+    * *Product group specific:* The branches / versions of all products in the group are deleted according to the settings of the product group.
 * The settings for **Notifications** are used, if no notification settings are defined for the product.
 If there are notification settings defined for the product, they override the settings of the product group.
 *  **Security gates:**
     * *Standard:* The security gates of all products in the group are calculated according to the settings of the product.